 Mr. Bicker asked Ms. Eller, Deputy Attorney General for an update on litigation.
-Ms. Eller reported that the Minnesota Court of Appeals had affirmed the dismissal of the lawsuit brought by the Break the Bonds group, which challenged the SBI's investment in Israeli bonds.
-She stated that it's possible that the plaintiffs may file a petition to review with the Minnesota Supreme Court and that the Supreme Court decides whether they will hear the case.
+Ms. Eller reported that the Minnesota Court of Appeals had affirmed the District Court's dismissal of the lawsuit.
+She noted that the time for appeal had not yet expired.